The Berghia nudibranch, an outstanding natural way to control the aiptasia anemone

 Berghia nudibranchs need each other–for hunting and for reproduction.
 They need each other to take down a full-sized anemone, and while they are hermaphroditic, they do require another slug to successfully mate.

 Also, depending on the severity of your aiptasia issue, you’re probably going to need an entire ‘population’ of slugs to address the problem.
 That means you need to have lots of eggs and sea slug babies.
 So the more you start off with, the faster your population will grow.

 The two sites specializing in selling Berghia nudibranchs recommend no less than 6 per tank (in any size tank) and otherwise approximately 1 for every 10-12 gallons of aquarium volume.
-The rationale for this is that if you hope to eliminate aiptasia from your tank, the berghia will need to find each other to: gang up on each individual anemone (that’s how the hunt and take down an anemone) and they will need to find each other to mate and reproduce.
+The rationale for this is that if you hope to eliminate aiptasia from your tank, the berghia will need to find each other to gang up on each individual anemone (that’s how they hunt and take down an anemone) and they will need to find each other to mate and reproduce.
 The original population is likely insufficient to eradicate the anemone pests, but it is when you have established future generations of the sea slug that you will reach a level where elimination can be obtained.

 If you don’t order enough, they could starve or get eaten (by shrimp, crabs, wrasses, etc.) before they reach a population size suitable to complete the task.

 Behavior and tank mates

 Berghia nudibranchs will not harm corals or other invertebrates.
 They will only eat aiptasia anemones.
 In fact, they won’t even eat Majano anemones (a close cousin of the aiptasia).